 Ceirra Evans is a Louisville-based painter depicting Appalachia and the working-class southern narrative.
 Ceirra’s work has been reviewed by Hyperallergic, The New Yorker and other publications.
 Her work is exhibited in 21c Louisville and is held in multiple private collections.

 Born and raised in Eastern Kentucky, Evans’ body of work depicts scenes directly from her early life in the foothills of the Appalachian region.
-Her work depicts stories of generational poverty, trauma, rural queerness and familial relationships.
+Her work depicts stories of generational poverty, queerness, familial relationships and addiction.
 Ceirra’s work uses humor and illustration to sift through the discourse critiquing the region.

 Photography by Steve Squall 2022